johnseghersmsft/Conceptinetics_RDM/readme.txt

+This library is an update of the "Conceptinetics_RDM_alpha3_2.zip" snapshot provided at https://sourceforge.net/projects/dmxlibraryforar/files/.
+The GIT repo on Sourceforge is not up to date with this snapshot.

 This library has been developed to support the CTC-DRA-13-R2 Isolated DMX-RDM Shield and CTC-DRA-10-1, CTC-DRA-10-R2 Shield on the Arduino platform.
 However, the use of this library is not limited to the prior mentioned boards.
 This library works on the principle of using a RS485 driver to drive a DMX line or act as a receiver ( DMX Slave )